-Check out vipbox.tv for some mobile ads and just check out your Facebook news feed as well.
+Check out vipbox.tv for some mobile ads and also check out your Facebook news feed.

-Keep that swipe file I mentioned all the ads that catch your attention and you want to refer back to.
+Keep that swipe file.
+I mentioned all the ads that catch your attention, keep for viewing at a later date.

-Spy tools don't get every single ad but they're a nice starting place.
+Spy tools don't get every single ad, but they're an excellent starting place.

-The best place to actually see ads happening in real time are the platforms themselves.
+The best place to see ads happening in real-time are the platforms themselves.